 Step 2: Onboard the ECS instance to WAF

-Log on to the Web Application Firewall 3.0 console.
+Log in to the Web Application Firewall 3.0 console.
 In the top menu bar, select a resource group and a region (Chinese Mainland or Outside Chinese Mainland).
-In the left navigation pane, click Onboarding.
-Then select the Cloud Native tab.
-From the cloud product type list, select Elastic Compute Service (ECS).
+In the left navigation pane, click Onboarding, select the Cloud Native tab, then select Elastic Compute Service (ECS) from the cloud product type list.

-Find your target ECS instance and click Add Now in the Actions column.
-If the instance is not in the list, click Synchronize Assets in the upper-right corner.
+Find your ECS instance and click Add Now in the Actions column.
+If the instance is not listed, click Synchronize Assets in the upper-right corner.

 Configure your website protocol and port: